TomBladsjo/MARB/datacard.md

 ### Citation

 > Tom Södahl Bladsjö and Ricardo Muñoz Sánchez.
 2025.
 Introducing MARB — A Dataset for Studying the Social Dimensions of Reporting Bias in Language Models.
-In Proceedings of the 6th Workshop on Gender Bias in Natural Language Processing (GeBNLP), Vienna, Austria.
+In Proceedings of the 6th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 59–74, Vienna, Austria.
 Association for Computational Linguistics.

 > Tom Södahl Bladsjö.
 2024.
 Don't Mention the Norm.
 Masters Thesis, Gothenburg, Sweden.
 University of Gothenburg.